Get News & Updates Directly To Your Inbox

 People often overdress to exercise in cold weather.
 Exercise generates a considerable amount of heat — enough to make you feel like it's much warmer than it really is.

 The evaporation of sweat, however, can make you lose heat from your body and feel chilled.
-Some stop-and-go activities, such as mixing walking with running, can make you more vulnerable to the cold if you work up a sweat and then get chilly.
+Some stop-and-go activities, such as mixing walking with running, can make you more vulnerable to the cold if you repeatedly work up a sweat and then get chilly.

 So how should you dress to combat the cold?
 Dress in layers that you can take off when you start to sweat and then put back on as needed.